Noah Fant Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Season Stats

-- Fant (seven red zone targets) has been the recipient of 24.1% of his team's 29 red zone pass attempts.
+- With seven targets in the red zone this season, Fant has been on the receiving end of 24.1% of his team's 29 red zone pass attempts.

-- The Broncos have run 58.9% passing plays and 41.1% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Broncos have thrown the ball in 58.9% of their plays from scrimmage this year while running the ball 41.1% of the time.
+This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Fant's matchup with the Browns.